grinnell-cs/csc151-images/_mps/fractals.md

 prior characteristics will get an M.

 +   **Correctness**
     -   Implementation of all core functions is completely correct, even in non-obvious corner cases when present.
     -   Each set of tests includes at least one edge case (e.g., an empty list, if appropriate).
+    -   Extra functions are present and completely correct:
+        +   Part 2, problem 2e: `(carpet pattern size color-x color-y n)`
 +   **Design**
     -   Function documentation is complete and appropriately evocative of each function's behavior.
     -   Code follows style guidelines completely, with at most _three_ minor errors present.
     -   Code is well-designed, avoiding repeated work through decomposition and appropriate language constructs.
-    - Includes a working version of `carpet-e` (Problem 2e)
     -   `my-fractal` involves a basic shape other than triangles, squares, and rectangles.